Eudaimonia: Epicurus

 Epicurus' ethical theory is hedonistic.
-(His view proved very influential on the founders and best proponents of utilitarianism, Jeremy Bentham and John Stuart Mill.)
+His views were very influential for the founders and best proponents of utilitarianism, Jeremy Bentham and John Stuart Mill.
 Hedonism is the view that pleasure is the only intrinsic good and that pain is the only intrinsic bad.
 An object, experience or state of affairs is intrinsically valuable if it is good simply because of what it is.
 Intrinsic value is to be contrasted with instrumental value.
 An object, experience or state of affairs is instrumentally valuable if it serves as a means to what is intrinsically valuable.
 To see this, consider the following example.
 Suppose a person spends their days and nights in an office, working at not entirely pleasant activities for the purpose of receiving money.
 Someone asks them "why do you want the money?", and they answer: "So, I can buy an apartment overlooking the ocean, and a red sports car."
 This answer expresses the point that money is instrumentally valuable because its value lies in what one obtains by means of it—in this case, the money is a means to getting an apartment and a sports car and the value of making this money dependent on the price of these commodities.

 Epicurus identifies the good life with the life of pleasure.
 He understands eudaimonia as a more or less continuous experience of pleasure and, also, freedom from pain and distress.
-But it is important to notice that Epicurus does not advocate that one pursue any and every pleasure.
+But Epicurus does not advocate that one pursue any and every pleasure.
 Rather, he recommends a policy whereby pleasures are maximized "in the long run".
 In other words, Epicurus claims that some pleasures are not worth having because they lead to greater pains, and some pains are worthwhile when they lead to greater pleasures.
 The best strategy for attaining a maximal amount of pleasure overall is not to seek instant gratification but to work out a sensible long term policy.